 1.1 the following words and expressions have the following meanings unless the context otherwise requires:

-the relevant academic year of the Training Provider running for twelve months.
+QA’s relevant academic year running for twelve months.

 (a) statute, statutory instrument, bye-law, order, directive, treaty, decree or law (including any common law, judgment, demand, order or decision of any court, regulator or tribunal);